Healthdirect Free Australian health advice you can count on.

 Is it more expensive to eat healthily?

-Eating healthily doesn't have to be expensive, and can even save you money if you cut down on junk food purchases.
+Eating healthily doesn't have to be expensive and you can save money if you cut down on junk food purchases.

 Here are some tips to help you eat healthily on a budget: